librenms/librenms/doc/Support/FAQ.md

 the traffic since it stopped getting values have occurred in the last 5 minute interval.

 So whenever you see spikes like this, it means we have not received data from the device for several polling intervals.
-The cause can vary quite a bit: bad snmp implementations, intermittant network connectivity, broken poller, and more.
+The cause can vary quite a bit: bad snmp implementations, intermittent network connectivity, broken poller, and more.

 ## <a name="faq17"> Why do I see gaps in my graphs?</a>